Wrapped in Red: Song analysis

 The tenth track, "White Christmas", was the first song to be recorded for Wrapped in Red.
 A cover of Rodgers and Hammerstein's "My Favorite Things" follows up as the eleventh track.
 Clarkson opted for the Broadway performance of the song to stray away from Julie Andrews' version, citing: "I think you shouldn't go near anywhere of what she's doing because she's so good."
 Clarkson and Kurstin co-wrote "4 Carats" with Cathy Dennis and Livvi Franc.
 Originally written as a pop song, they converted it into a Christmas song to fit the album's theme, describing it as a crossover between Eartha Kitt's "Santa Baby" (1953) and Madonna's "Material Girl" (1984).
 A rendition of Imogen Heap's "Just for Now" was described by Clarkson as her highly dysfunctional environment, saying: "Can we just stop for like five minutes and have like a normal Christmas setting?"
 The song begins by sampling the melody of the Christmas tune "Carol of the Bells".
 The closing track, a rendition of the traditional carol "Silent Night", features McEntire and Trisha Yearwood and ends in an a cappella setting between the trio.
 In addition, two tracks were also included in the deluxe edition of the album: the first, Clarkson's cover of "I'll Be Home for Christmas" from her iTunes Session extended play, and the second, her rendition of the first stanza of the ecclesiastical hymn "Oh Come, Oh Come Emmanuel".

+Kelly Clarkson co-wrote all five original songs on Wrapped in Red, starting in December 2012 to avoid writing Christmas music during the summer of 2013.
+The title track, "Wrapped in Red," inspired by a scene in Love Actually (2003), was praised for its Wall of Sound style.
+"Underneath the Tree," her first co-write with Greg Kurstin, became a standout single, inspired by the success of Mariah Carey's "All I Want for Christmas Is You."
+Clarkson also included classics like "Have Yourself a Merry Little Christmas," chosen for its sweetness, and "Run Run Rudolph," her favorite for its rock-and-roll vibe.

+Other tracks included "Please Come Home for Christmas," recommended by her mother, and "Every Christmas," which reflected her longing for love before meeting her husband, Brandon Blackstock.
+She also wrote "Winter Dreams (Brandon’s Song)" as a companion piece about finding joy in Christmas after meeting him.
+Covers included Elvis Presley’s "Blue Christmas," a duet of "Baby, It’s Cold Outside" with Ronnie Dunn, and a playful rendition of "4 Carats," blending Eartha Kitt’s "Santa Baby" with Madonna’s "Material Girl."

+Unique additions included a cover of Imogen Heap’s "Just for Now," which starts with "Carol of the Bells," and a trio performance of "Silent Night" with Reba McEntire and Trisha Yearwood.
+The deluxe edition featured her renditions of "I’ll Be Home for Christmas" and "Oh Come, Oh Come Emmanuel.